Schools, Childcare and University Links and Information

 Please visit mcpsmt.org/covid-19 for updates or call 406-728-2400 and dial 0 to speak to a receptionist.

-The MCPS Board of Trustees voted Aug.
-11 to approve the superintendent’s recommended reopening plan.
-MCPS schools opened in Phase 1 – Hybrid Model, with the exception of Seeley Swan High School, which opened in Phase 2- Modified Schedule.
-The district will also provide the MCPS Online Academy to all students K-12 until reaching Phase 3.
+MCPS schools remain in Phase 1 – Hybrid Model, with the exception of Seeley Swan High School, which remains in Phase 2- Modified Schedule.

 The MCPS Online Academy is a completely online K-12 school dedicated to supporting staff and students who cannot return to face-to-face learning due to the COVID-19 outbreak.
 The MCPS Online Academy will be available to students while in phases 0-2 of the phased reopening plan.
 The Online Academy may stay open to certain students who qualify due to significant health issues once Phase 3 of our reopening plan is reached.

-All MCPS meals will be provided free of charge to all students as of Sept.
-9. These meals are also available to all youth in the community under 18 years of age.
-Meals will be free through Dec.
+All MCPS meals will be provided free of charge to all students and youth under age 18 in the community through Dec.
 31.

 - Grab and go meals will include breakfast along with a peanut butter and jelly sandwich or a deli sandwich option.